Popular Therapy Approaches

 Existentialism

-Existentialism asks us to ponder often confounding life issues, from meaning and mortality to freedom and responsibility.
-In an era of collective anxiety and fractured certainty, existential approaches in treatment can help clients confront these fundamental realities of human existence rather than avoid them.
-By exploring how we create meaning, face death, and live authentically despite life's inherent uncertainty, therapists help clients move from despair toward engaged, purposeful living even amid unavoidable suffering.
-These articles offer insights and reflections on existentialism's relevance today, what it means to live our "best lives," confronting existential dread, and more.
-Learn from Irvin Yalom, Sara Kuburic, and others.
+By exploring how we create meaning, face death, and live authentically despite life’s inherent uncertainty, therapists help clients move from despair toward engaged, purposeful living.
+These articles offer insights and reflections on what it means to live our “best lives,” confront existential dread, and more.

 Expressive Arts Therapies